 Surface Cleaning Delicate Stuffed Animals

 Instead of applying baking soda directly to the stuffed animal, place the toy in a closed container next to an open box of baking soda.
-Leave it in the container for a day or more to allow the baking soda to absorb odors without the hassle of cleaning residue from the fur.
+Leave it there for a day or more to allow the baking soda to absorb odors without leaving residue.

 Alternatively, leave the stuffed animal in a well-ventilated area with some sunlight.
 You can also use a fabric spray for a quick refresh.

 Air drying is the safest method for stuffed animals.
-Avoid using a dryer, as the heat can damage the fabric and stuffing.
-To speed up drying, place the stuffed animal near a fan or use a hairdryer in a cool setting.
+Avoid using a dryer, as heat can damage fabric and stuffing.
+To speed drying, place the stuffed animal near a fan or use a hairdryer on a cool setting.

-Once dry, restore your stuffed animal’s fluffiness by gently brushing its fur with a soft brush.
-Shake it lightly to help it regain its original shape.
+Once dry, restore fluffiness by gently brushing the fur with a soft brush.
+Shake lightly to help regain original shape.

-Feel free to share your own cleaning tips and experiences in the comments below or on social media.
+We’d love to hear your own cleaning tips and experiences!
+Feel free to share them in the comments below or connect with us on social media.
 Happy cleaning!

 Join Us for Exclusive Content and Updates!